 Max Poessnecker, Associate Director of Student Life and Director of the LGBTQ Center

 Jenn Rassett, Director of Student Life / Title IX Coordinator

 The primary academic mission of Century College is the exploration and dissemination of knowledge.
 Academic honesty and integrity are integral to the academic process.
 It is expected that Century College students will understand and adhere to the concept of academic integrity and to the standards of conduct prescribed by the College's Academic Honesty Policy.

-Faculty may use this form to report all potential academic honesty violations that have occurred in their classroom.
+Faculty may use the Academic Dishonesty Reporting Form to report all potential academic honesty violations that have occurred in their classroom.